ProfProgram/Gilded-Canvas/README.md

 update1 : Laravel Framework Update

-Larvel was committed to the repo.
+Laravel was committed to the repo.
 This came along with empty views files, and updated routes to accommodate the views.
 An update to the default seeder to input dummy/testing data into the database, as well as migration and model files for the database.

 update2 : Pages